Exploration-Lab/Label-Studio-Annotator-Control/index.md

 Note: You can refer out [Tutorial Video](https://drive.google.com/file/d/1sHGTmhcXgCzvOp9iUgVa6D8rOwb__7i9/view?usp=drivesdk)

 ### 7. Conclusion
-We feel this [Software], can make the job of millions of students/researchers job of annotating or labeling data of their dataset fast & in a secured way.
+We feel this Label-Studio-Annotator-Control, can make the job of millions of students/researchers job of annotating or labeling data of their dataset fast & in a secured way.
 They can open-source their project to volunteers (who will be the annotators), to labe their huge-datset, which would have consumed lot of time, if they would have done on their own.
 This way the process of labelling of data becomes quite fast as well as transparent.
 You can simple follow the above steps for easy and Bingo!
 You are good to go with your labelling of your data via other people.